-The original Open Broadcaster Software (OBS) comes with both 32-bit and 64-bit versions and is only available for Windows.
+The original Open Broadcaster Software (OBS Classic) comes with both 32-bit and 64-bit versions and is only available for Windows.

-This program and its source code is freely available for all to use and change, under the GNU General Public License v2.0 (or greater), which you agree to when using this program or its source code.Source code available on GitHub (Note: All new development is now focused on the multiplatform version.
-If you wish to contribute, please visit the repository for the multiplatform version of OBS instead)
+This program and its source code is freely available for all to use and change, under the GNU General Public License v2.0 (or greater), which you agree to when using this program or its source code.Source code available on GitHub (Note: All new development is now focused on OBS Studio.
+If you wish to contribute, please visit the repository for OBS Studio instead)

-OBS Multiplatform is a complete rewrite of the original OBS from the ground up, with the main goals being of course multiplatform support, a more thorough feature set and a much more powerful API.Source code available on GitHub
+OBS Studio (formerly known as OBS Multiplatform) is a complete rewrite of the original OBS from the ground up, with the main goals being multiplatform support, a more thorough feature set, and a much more powerful API.Source code available on GitHub

 New to streaming?
 Check out the Official OBS Quick Start Guide

-OBS Multiplatform is available as a package for several Linux distributions, and can be compiled from source.
+OBS Studio is available as a package for several Linux distributions, and can be compiled from source.

 Please select your distribution below: